|On This Page:|

 - yours and your spouse’s, if you’re an independent and married student;

 - or yours and your parents’ if you are a dependent student.

-When you apply for federal student aid, your answers to the questions in Step 3 of the paper FAFSA, or in Step 2 of the electronic online FAFSA, determine whether you are considered a dependent or independent student.
+When you apply for federal student aid, your answers to the questions in the electronic online FAFSA, determine whether you are considered a dependent or independent student.